byui-cit/cit470/diagram/README.md

 You must then address any deficiencies and re-upload corrected diagrams until you earn the passing score.

 ### Examples
-Here are some example diagrams that were created using some of the tools mentioned above.
+Here are some example diagram templates that were created using some of the tools mentioned above.
+(Notice most of the important information is left blank.
+Your team must "fill-in-the-blanks" with relevant information as the semester progresses, but you should already have the relevant information you need to fill in at least some of the details.)

 Example drawn using Cacoo:
 ![Cacoo example](CIT470-cacoo-template.png)